 Even now, 30 years later, you don’t really hear of anyone cooking dinner in their fireplace.

-Another idea is to cook Hobo packs of food in the fireplace.
+Another fireplace themed family dinner idea is to cook Hobo packs of food in the fireplace.

 If you don’t have a wood-burning fireplace at home, you can cook your fireside suppers outdoors in a fire pit for the same type of experience for this themed family dinner night.

 There is a product on Amazon that I love.
 It is a deck of cards with questions to ask your family as a conversation starter.
 It’s the perfect way to create a lively conversation on a cozy evening at home.

-Pancakes, eggs and bacon, and French toast are just some of the tasty dishes to serve for this themed family dinner night.
+Pancakes, eggs and bacon, and French toast are just some tasty dishes to serve for this themed family dinner night.

 Dinner conversation ideas for Breakfast for Dinner: